 Since artists as known as artists they are altering the reality, concretizing ideas, concepts, which was only existing in a virtual space inside their minds.
 The artist’s creativity has a fundamental function on the development and presentations of new perceptions of the world.
 Through out their vision, they make innovations, always looking forward to open spaces and broke barriers, altering the infected normal vision of reality.

 In this tutorial, we are presenting some works examples that deals somehow with Augmented, mixed or hybrid realities; works that are looking forward new ways of perceiving the world.
 What is perception?
-It can be a mental impression, or the ability to become aware of something through...
+It can be a mental impression, or the ability to become aware of something through the...
 Read more

 April 8, 2009